-Stephen Barrett Chase donated the Chase Poster Collection to the SSHSA.
-He attended the Rhode Island School of Design as a freshman back in the 1950s.
+Stephen Barrett Chase donated the Chase Poster Collection to the Steamship Historical Society of America.
+He attended the Rhode Island School of Design in the 1950s.
 Chase discovered SSHSA, and joined the organization.
 He later went on to become a very successful interior designer, traveling to Switzerland at the request of William P. Lear to work on Lear jets.
 Chase took advantage of this overseas time to collect posters of steamships and to add to his collection.
 His collection already consisted of posters, travel brochures, and deck plans he had accumulated in his teens.

 SSHSA digitized all of the Chase Poster Collection in 2010.
 High-quality reproductions of all SSHSA posters, including selections from the Chase Collection, are available by contacting the SSHSA office.